-Many people think Netdata can only store about an hour’s worth of real-time metrics, but that’s just the default configuration today.
-With the right settings, Netdata is quite capable of efficiently storing hours or days worth of historical, per-second metrics without having to rely on a backend.
+Many people think Netdata can only store about an hour’s worth of real-time metrics, but that’s simply not true any more.
+With the right settings, Netdata is quite capable of efficiently storing hours or days worth of historical, per-second metrics without having to rely on a backend or exporting connector.

 This tutorial gives two options for configuring Netdata to store more metrics.
 We recommend the default database engine, but you can stick with or switch to the round-robin database if you prefer.

 Using the database engine¶

 The database engine uses RAM to store recent metrics while also using a “spill to disk” feature that takes advantage of available disk space for long-term metrics storage.
 This feature of the database engine allows you to store a much larger dataset than your system’s available RAM.

 The database engine is currently the default method of storing metrics, but if you’re not sure which database you’re

 using, check out your

 dbengine, change it and restart Netdata using the standard command for

 restarting services on your system.
 You’re now using the database engine!